 During the COVID-19 lock down, myself and a group of volunteers – Sam, Mairi, Robin, Mark, Eve, Holly, Jennie – collected food surplus from local supermarkets and donations of essentials from friends and neighbours and delivered them to vulnerable families through our partnerships with the HER Centre and the Clockhouse Community Centre.
+And we continue with our Donations Hub, run by volunteers so that the good work can carry on.

 I’m so proud of what we have achieved and we couldn’t do any of it without our dedicated team of volunteers.
 I’m privileged to have worked with some amazing people over my time at the centre – Ruth, Kim, Kath, Madalina, Pauline, Caroline, Zara, Melissa, Zoya, Alison and Besa on the ground.
 Our back office staff are also volunteers – Sibel who organises our marketing, admin and social media and Steve, our book keeper.